yennanliu/CS_basics/doc/cheatsheet/hash_map.md

 #-----------------------------------------------------------------------------
 # setdefault : will make key in dict if such key not existed yet (with value as well if defined)
 #-----------------------------------------------------------------------------

-# insert key "my_key", since my_key not existed, -> make it as new key and value as None (since not defined)
+# example 1) insert key "my_key", since my_key not existed, -> make it as new key and value as None (since not defined)
 car.setdefault("my_key")
 print (car)
 # In [18]: car
 # Out[18]: {'brand': 'Ford', 'model': 'Mustang', 'year': 1964, 'my_key': None}

-# insert key "color", since my_key not existed, -> make it as new key and value as white
+# example 2) insert key "color", since my_key not existed, -> make it as new key and value as white
 car.setdefault("color", "white")
 print (car)
 # Out[22]: